syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 {% endhighlight %}

-4. Configure the ItemsSource and ItemTemplate of the TreeViewAdv as given below:
+4.Configure the ItemsSource and ItemTemplate of the TreeViewAdv as given below: